Did you know: Cranking is the first action in an automobile engine?

 When we think about an Automobile, the word is a combination of ancient Greek & Latin words.
-The word ‘autos’ meaning ‘self’ and ’mobilis’ means movable which simply means that it’s a machine that moves by itself.
-The automobiles, especially the cars, have come a long way since their inception.
+The word ‘autos’ meaning ‘self,’ and ’mobilis’ means movable, which simply means that it’s a machine that moves by itself.
+Automobiles, especially cars, have come a long way since their inception.
 In order to get an engine running, it first needs to be rotated at sufficient speed.
 Thus, it gets the fuel pumped up to the cylinders and ignited and enables the engine to run on its own power.
 Cranking the engine simply means turning the engine’s crankshaft that rotates the engine to power itself.

 The mechanisms used for cranking the engine are:

 1. Push Start (only in case the routine procedure fails!)
 2. With a Cranking wheel 3.
 With a Cranking Handle 4.
 With an Electric Starter 5.
 With a Starter Motor with a Floor Mounted Push-Lever Mechanism 6.
 With a Starter Motor with a Push Button 7.
 With a Starter Motor with Ignition Switch 8.
 With a Remote Engine Starter & Start-Stop Button

 1. Push Start or Desi “Dhakka Start”:

 Firstly, push-start means starting the vehicle by pushing it from behind and engaging gear when it gets some speed.
 Thus, the motion of the wheels is transferred to the engine in the reverse order for cranking.
 This is a common practice for starting the vehicles with a manual gearbox when its starting mechanism fails.
 Although, it is not a regular practice as it requires other people to push.
 However, it is beneficial, especially in the case when the battery is discharged.

 2. Cranking Wheel: